DK-Hostmaster/DKHM-RFC-Transfer/README.md

 Host objects related to the domain name, where the domain name is superordinate and the host objects are subordinate are transferred to the registrar as specified in [RFC:5321][RFC5732]

+Do note that a transfer will set the default auto-renewal/expiration for the transferred domain.
+Please see ["DKHM RFC for handling of Automatic Renewal or Expiration"][DKHMRFCAUTORENEW]

 <a id="withdraw"></a>
 ## Withdraw